 How To Fill Out The Connecticut Certificate of Organization

-IncFile is currently running a special where you only pay state fees for your LLC formation!
+Zenbusiness and IncFile are running a special where you only pay state fees for your LLC formation!

-Step 2: Pick a Name for the LLC
+Step 3: Pick a Name for the LLC

+Next, we are asked what name we would like to use for the LLC.
 The name of the LLC must be distinguishable from all other active business names on record with the Connecticut Secretary of the State.
 If you haven’t verified the name already, be sure to do a Connecticut LLC name search to make sure the name is available before filing.

 In addition to the name being unique, the name must include a business entity designator.
 Allowed entity designators include: